why can’t you lose weight like you used to?

 my plan to get fat adapted

-So, it’s time for another experiment.
-This time, I know that my body has different needs.
+In October of 2016, I listened to my body and decided to try something radically different because this time, I know that my body has different needs.
 As a result, I’ll be eating to train my body to dine on my own fat for fuel.

 I did some research and found that the ketogenic protocol is an effective way to lower insulin levels and eliminate insulin resistance, access fat as fuel, and get leptin working properly again.